Endogamy

-Endogamy is the cultural practice of marrying within a specific social group, religious denomination, caste, or ethnic group, rejecting any from outside of the group or belief structure as unsuitable for marriage or other close personal relationships.
-Its opposite, exogamy, describes the social norm of marriage outside of the group.
+Endogamy is the cultural practice of only marrying within a specific social group, religious denomination, caste, or ethnic group, rejecting any from outside of the group or belief structure as unsuitable for marriage or other close personal relationships.
+Its opposite, exogamy, describes the cultural practice of marriage outside of the group.

 Endogamy is common in many cultures and ethnic groups.
-Several religious and ethnic religious groups are traditionally more endogamous, although sometimes mating outside of the group occurs with the added dimension of requiring marital religious conversion.
+Several religious and ethnic religious groups are traditionally more endogamous, although sometimes relationships outside of the group occur with the added dimension of requiring marital religious conversion.
 This permits an exogamous marriage, as the convert, by accepting the partner's religion, becomes accepted within the endogamous group.
 Endogamy may result in a higher rate of recessive gene–linked genetic disorders.

 Adherence

 Endogamy can encourage sectarianism and serves as a form of self-segregation.
 For instance, a community resists integration or completely merging with the surrounding population.
 Minorities can use it to stay ethnically homogeneous over a long time as distinct communities within societies that have other practices and beliefs.

 The isolationist practices of endogamy may lead to a group's extinction, as genetic diseases may develop that can affect an increasing percentage of the population.
 However, this disease effect would tend to be small unless there is a high degree of close inbreeding, or if the endogamous population becomes very small in size.